-Dr. Grace, associate professor of pharmacy practice, has been serving at Palm Beach Atlantic University’s Lloyd L. Gregory’s School of Pharmacy since 2008.
-She also serves as a clinical pharmacist at JFK Medical Center.
-Her primary responsibilities include teaching in cardiovascular pharmacotherapy, gastrointestinal pharmacotherapy, and therapeutic principles of self-care, and is a facilitator in case studies pharmacotherapy.
-Dr. Grace precepts pharmacy students on their introductory and advanced pharmacy practice experiences in internal medicine.
+Dr. Grace, associate professor of pharmacy practice, has been teaching at the Lloyd L. Gregory School of Pharmacy at Palm Beach Atlantic University since 2008.
+Dr. Grace also serves as a clinical pharmacist at JFK Medical Center.
+Her primary responsibilities include teaching in cardiovascular pharmacotherapy and gastrointestinal pharmacotherapy, and she is a facilitator in case studies pharmacotherapy.
+At her site, Dr. Grace precepts pharmacy students on their introductory and advanced pharmacy practice experiences in internal medicine.

-Dr. Grace has served as chair of the curriculum and academic policies committee; she is a member of the student success committee and is the faculty advisor for the Beta Phi chapter of Phi Delta Chi.
-She is also an ACPE self-study tri-chair, responsible for coordinating and reviewing the school accreditation process.
-She has published several articles in peer-reviewed pharmacy journals including American Journal of Health-Systems Pharmacy, Journal of Pharmacy Practice, Journal of Pharmacy Technology, Currents in Pharmacy Teaching and Learning, U.S. Pharmacist, and Pharmacy Times.
+Dr. Grace has served as chair of the curriculum and academic policies committee as well as the faculty advocacy committee; she is a member of the student success committee and is a faculty co-advisor for the Beta Phi Chapter of Phi Delta Chi.
+She also served as an ACPE self-study tri-chair, responsible for coordinating and reviewing the school accreditation process.
+She has published several articles in peer-reviewed pharmacy journals including American Journal of Health-Systems Pharmacy, Journal of Pharmacy Practice, Journal of Pharmacy Technology, Currents in Pharmacy Teaching and Learning, U.S. Pharmacist and Pharmacy Times.
 Her community service at PBA includes co-leading a local medical mission trip to Belle Glade, Florida, providing health screenings and education to underserved areas.